alphillips-lab/Huntress2024/challenges/Reverse Engineering/thats-life/README.md

 ## White's Solution

-Here is also a funny solution, courtesy of White:
+Here is also a funny solution, courtesy of White.
+The patched file is in the files folder.

 ![life_white.png](/images/life_white.png)

 ## Appendix